jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 This could also be done on a single, centralised server, but the resulting service would only be as fault-tolerant as the server that hosts it (instead of several distributed servers).

-In order to accomodate server failures, they are typically replicated - either physically or logically - to ensure some amount of independence across failures via isolation.
+In order to accommodate server failures, they are typically replicated - either physically or logically - to ensure some amount of independence across failures via isolation.
 As a result, replica management protocols help coordinate client interactions across these replica servers.

 As a result of this approach, the handling of client failure/compromise - including their role in potential launching of attacks via malicious code - also needs to be considered.